Skip To Content

 Service Automation Success Story: Regional Fast Casual Restaurant Chain

-Result: With service automation analytics, the company was able to implement consistent financial controls including establishing NTE pricing for the first time.
-The result was lowering repair and maintenance costs more than 35% through better tracking and visibility
+Result: By integrating service automation analytics, this company was able to implement consistent financial controls, including establishing NTE pricing for the first time.
+Now, they have better visibility and have reduced their repair and maintenance costs by over 35%.

 Step 4: Ensure Contractor Compliance